Review: Identical - The Mancunion

-Identical, aka The Parent Trap musical, made for a particularly underwhelming night, saved only by the performances of the talented young cast.
+Identical, the brand-new musical based on The Parent Trap, made for a particularly underwhelming night, saved only by the performances of the talented young cast.

-The musical is based on Erich Käster’s novel Das doppelte Lottche (The Double Lottie), also known as Lottie and Lisa.
-The story sees a pair of twins, separated at birth, reunite years later at a summer camp.
+The musical is based on Erich Käster’s novel Das doppelte Lottche (The Double Lottie), also known as Lottie and Lisa, in which two twins, separated at birth, reunite years later at a summer camp.
 After a rocky beginning, they soon become best friends and promptly switch places, fooling their parents by living as one another.

-Having previously watched Disney’s hit 1998 remake of The Parent Trap, starring Lindsey Lohan, my extremely high expectarions for this musical were unfortunately not met.
+Having previously watched Disney’s hit 1998 film, The Parent Trap, starring Lindsey Lohan, my extremely high expectations for this musical were unfortunately not met.
 This wasn’t due to Lohan’s absence but rather an underdeveloped plot and script.

 The actors did well to perform with such a shallow script.
 The writing couldn’t capture the full potential of the romantic leads Lisalotte (Emily Tierney) and Johan (James Darch).
 Instead, two talented performers did their best to act in their two dimensional roles but arguably failed to convince both themselves and the audience.

 The best performances came from the young cast.
-The twins, Lisa and Lottie, played by sisters (and real-life twins) Kyla and Nicole Fox, were adorable and impressive.
+The twins, Lisa and Lottie, were played by sisters (and real-life twins) Kyla and Nicole Fox – who were both adorable and impressive.
+Their sisterly bond transferred easily to stage.
 They received a well-deserved standing ovation from the audience.
-‘You’re my sister’ was the catchiest and cutest song of the show; their sisterly bond transferred easily to stage.
+‘You’re my sister’ was the catchiest and cutest song of the show.

 Miss Muthesisus (Louise Gold) was a classic comic relief character.
-Her repeated phrase “In my village, they’d throw you down the well” received consistent laughs from the audience.
+Her catchphrase, “In my village they’d throw you down the well” received consistent laughs from the audience.
 She was perhaps the most authentic adult in the show; her gentle energy made her perfect to play the housekeeper.

 Despite the disappointing story, Identical made for a pleasant evening.
-The lighting (Johanna Town) and sound design (Paul Gatehouse) were fresh and experimental and definitely added value to the show.
-The songs were enjoyable, and the vocals were consistently good.
+The lighting (Johanna Town) and sound design (Paul Gatehouse) were fresh and experimental; they added value to the show.
+The songs were enjoyable and vocals were consistently good.

 As Identical is a children’s musical, I’m sure any child would get more out of it than I did.
 But be prepared for a very long viewing.